m4ttsch/omscs-notes-notes/computer-networks/rate-limiting-and-traffic-shaping.md

 ![](https://assets.omscs.io/85D930D2-561B-4782-842B-B74301E3D3AC.png)

-The combination of the two ensures that a flow’s data rate doesn’t exceed the average data rate enforced by the smooth leaky bucket.
+The combination of the two ensures that a flow's data rate doesn't exceed the average data rate enforced by the smooth leaky bucket.

 The implementation is more complex, though, since each flow now requires two timers and two counters, one for each bucket.